 One of Five U.S. Adults over 18 Has Arthritis – and Half of those over 65

-More than one adult in five over the age of 18 has arthritis and half of those over the age of 65, say researchers from the U.S. Centers of Disease Control in a new report.
+More than one adult in five over the age of 18 has arthritis and half of those over the age of 65, say researchers from the U.S. Centers of Disease Control in a 2013 report published on the MMWR Morbidity and Mortality Weekly Report.

 The researchers surveyed and analyzed results from a survey of more than 94,000 Americans over the age of 18 – 27,157 adults in 2010, 33,014 adults in 2011 and 34,525 adults in 2012.